About the Program

 The Los Angeles Term program offers students a once-in-a-lifetime opportunity to live in one of the largest metropolitan cities in the United States.
 With a population of nearly four million people, Los Angeles is home to people from more than 140 countries who speak 224 languages.
 Each semester, 12-18 students move to the urban center and live with local host families around the city limits, take public transportation as their primary mode of travel, and work in nonprofit internships for about 10 weeks.

-Our program takes place just two miles west of the downtown area in APU’s Los Angeles Regional Center, located in Koreatown.
+Our program takes place just two miles west of the downtown area in APU’s Los Angeles Regional Site, located in Koreatown.
 The L.A.
 Term campus is just minutes away from areas like Hollywood, Santa Monica, Griffith Park, the Staples Center and L.A.
 Live, Dodger Stadium, West Los Angeles, and Melrose Avenue.

 Besides the glitz and glamour of Los Angeles, the city hosts the largest population of Armenians, Filipinos, Guatemalans, Koreans, Thais, Mexicans, and Salvadorans outside of their respective countries.
 L.A. is also home to the largest population of Japanese, Iranians, and Cambodians living in the United States.